kaleidos/grails-postgresql-extensions/README.md

 }
 ```

-The previous criteria will return all the rows that have a `name` attribute in the json field `data` with the value `Iván`.
+The previous criteria will return all the rows that have a `name` attribute in the json field `data` with the value
+`Iván`.
 In this example `obj1` and `obj3`.

-#### JSONB
+### JSONB

-Since version postgresql-extensions 4.4.0 it is possible to using [Postgresql Jsonb](http://www.postgresql.org/docs/9.4/static/datatype-json.html)
+Since postgresql-extensions version 4.4.0 it is possible to use [Postgresql Jsonb](http://www.postgresql.org/docs/9.4/static/datatype-json.html)
 instead of just json.
 You need to use at least Postgresql 9.4.

 To define a jsonb field you only have to define a `Map` field and use the `JsonbMapType` hibernate user type.